-D-1.1 For the purpose of this test, test specimens each weighing about 50 g shall be drawn from the teat sample as given in 10.1.3.
+For the purpose of this test, test specimens each weighing about 50 g shall be drawn from the teat sample as given in 10.1.3.

 D-2 CONDITIONING OF THE SPECIMENS

-D-2.1 Prior to evaluation, the test specimens shall be conditioned in standard atmosphere at 65

-± 2 percent relative humidity and (27 ± 2) °C temperature (see also IS 6359) for 48 h.
+Prior to evaluation, the test specimens shall be conditioned in standard atmosphere at 65 percent ± 2 percent relative humidity and (27 ± 2) °C temperature (see also IS 6359) for 48 h.

 D-3 PROCEDURE